makersacademy/airport_challenge/README.md

     plane.take_off(airport)

-    plane.is_in?(airport) """" we suppose to take a false after the plane is taken off the airport.""""
+    plane.in?(airport) """" we suppose to take a false after the plane is taken off the airport.""""